Turmeric vs. Charcoal: Which Skincare Hero Does Your Skin Need?

 Daily: Turmeric Products

-Use turmeric cleanser, serum, or cream daily (morning and/or evening) for ongoing brightening, anti-inflammatory protection, and hyperpigmentation treatment.
+Use a turmeric cleanser, serum, or cream daily (morning or evening) for ongoing brightening and calming support.

 Use a charcoal mask or cleanser 2-3 times per week (not daily) for deep pore cleansing and oil absorption.
-Follow immediately with moisturizer to prevent over-drying.
+Follow with moisturizer right away to prevent over-drying.

 Example Weekly Schedule

 Monday/Wednesday/Friday: Turmeric cleanser AM, charcoal mask PM.
-Tuesday/Thursday/Saturday/Sunday: Turmeric cleanser AM and PM.
+All other days: Turmeric cleanser AM and PM.
 This gives you deep cleansing benefits without over-drying.

 What Affects Your Results